Jesse Jackson Fast Facts

 September 1996 - Operation Push and the Rainbow Coalition merge to form Rainbow/Operation Push.

-May 1, 1999 - Successfully negotiates with Slobodan Milosevic for the release of three US soldiers who had been held in Yugoslavia for over a month.
+May 1, 1999 - Successfully negotiates with Slobodan Milosevic for the release of three US soldiers who had been held in Yugoslavia for more than a month.

 August 9, 2000 - Receives the Presidential Medal of Freedom from President Bill Clinton.